Low-cost Russia airline to suspend services due to EU sanctions

 It said another airline would fly passengers who had already bought tickets to travel between Moscow and Simferopol as well as between Moscow and Volgograd later this month.

-“Flights on other routes are temporarily canceled.
+“Flights on other routes are temporarily cancelled.
 Passengers will get a full refund of the ticket price,” it added.